 Radial profiles of the Her X-1 scattering wings are plotted for energy bands 1.0-2.0 keV and 3.0-4.0 keV in Fig. 4.9.
 These are surface brightness profiles normalized by the source count rate estimated from the transfer streak spectrum.
-The units of the normalized profiles are in $\operatorname{arcsec}^{-2}$ .
-A fit (powerlaw plus exponential cutoff) is overplotted, and the fit applies for $\theta > 15''$ .
+The units of the normalized profiles are in $arcsec^{-2}$.
+A fit (powerlaw plus exponential cutoff) is overplotted, and the fit applies for $\theta > 15''$.
 Inside 15'', the profiles are increasingly depressed because of the effects of pileup in this very bright source.
 The shape of the wing profile is well represented (beyond 15''), but the overall normalization may be off up to a factor of two.

 Because the mirror scattering is in part diffractive, the diffuse mirror scattering halo is energy dependent.
 Spectra extracted from the diffuse mirror scattering wings of the PSF are significantly modified from the spectrum of the incident source X-rays.
-Generally, the scattering halo spectrum becomes harder with increasing angle from the source Fig. 4.10 shows the ratio of diffuse spectra extracted from annuli centered on the specular image (Her X-1) to the corresponding spectrum extracted from the ACIS transfer streak; the transfer streak spectrum is thought to be $\sim 4\%$ piled up in this case.
-To make the variations more evident, the ratios have been normalized to 1 at 2 keV.
+Generally, the scattering halo spectrum becomes harder with increasing angle from the source.
+Fig. 4.10 shows the ratio of diffuse spectra extracted from annuli centered on the specular image of Her X-1 (normalized by extraction region area) to the corresponding spectrum extracted from the ACIS transfer streak for the source; the transfer streak spectrum is thought to be $\sim 4\%$ piled up.